Last Updated: [January 2023]

 XIV.
 California Privacy Rights

-Under the California Consumer Privacy Act, California residents have the right to:
+Under the California Consumer Privacy Act, consumers who are California residents have the right to:

 You may submit such requests by contacting us at www.oasisfinancial.com/privacy-rights or call the toll-free number (866) 871-7741.
 When calling the toll-free number, you will be required to verify your identify by confirming three of the following pieces of information: name; telephone number; city and state; ZIP code; attorney name or law firm; Case ID or date of loss.